I Died Unexpectedly. Can My Family Access My Crypto?

 What if crypto is split across multiple wallets and exchanges?

-Then your inheritance plan needs to cover each one.
+Your inheritance plan needs to cover each one.
 Create a clear, secure inventory of all your crypto holdings, including which exchange or wallet holds what and how to access each one.
 Store this inventory somewhere your executor can find it, but not where strangers might discover it.
 Your estate attorney can help you think through secure storage options.

 Can I use Tangem to store all types of crypto?